Celebrating Life Since 1858

 Although the funds to establish the cemetery came from the Società, and its first concern was to provide a service to its members, the cemetery has always welcomed people of all faiths and nationalities.
 Many are drawn by their feeling of kinship with the Italian Cemetery’s old-world ambience.
 Also, as Italians inter-married, they brought in spouses and relatives from other cultures.

 The first building on the property, completed in 1904, was the Porporato Mausoleum, designed by San Francisco architect John A. Porporato.
 Its purpose was to provide a chapel for committal services.
 It was the first indoor mausoleum in Colma and one of the very first in the entire country.
 The crypts are faced in beautiful Carrara marble and the mausoleum is graced with colorful stained glass with floral design.

-In the meantime, the development of new mausoleums and new areas for ground burials had continued.
-The Cemetery now offers entombments in eight indoor and outdoor mausoleums.
+In the meantime, the development of new mausoleums and new areas for ground burials has continued.
+The Cemetery now offers entombments in nine indoor and outdoor mausoleums locations.
 Construction of additional mausoleums is currently being planned.